microsoft/vision-datasets/COCO_DATA_FORMAT.md

 ## Image text matching

-Here is one example of the json file for image text matching task. `match: 1` indicates image and text match.
+Here is one example of the json file for image text matching task. `match` is a float between [0, 1], where 0 means not match at all, 1 means perfect match

 ```json
 {